 The IRMP recommends risk limits and authorization levels for CDPQ overall and limits applicable to the cross-sector activities.

-Financial risks are monitored in CDPQ’s overall portfolio and in each of the specialized portfolios.
+Financial risks are monitored in CDPQ’s total portfolio and in each of the specialized portfolios.

 The investment policy of each specialized portfolio includes its management philosophy, eligible securities, performance targets, the benchmark and risk limits.